biagiold123-compsci/NimbleDB/README.md

 The table engine supports many concurrent readers and one writer at a time via ReaderWriterLockSlim.
 The MVCC-lite design takes a pointer snapshot of row slots before filtering, meaning reads never block on in-progress writes.
 For the stress test built into the demo, 8 concurrent writer threads and 4 concurrent reader threads operate simultaneously with zero data races.

-License
-MIT — free to use, modify, and distribute.